-Los Angeles County Sanitation District (LACSD) No. 2 provides sewer collection and treatment to the City of Commerce.
-The City of Commerce and LACSD No. 2 discharges effluent to the Los Coyotes Water Reclamation Plant in Cerritos.
-The Los Coyotes Water Reclamation Plant provides primary, secondary, and tertiary treatment capacity for 37 million gallons of wastewater per day.
-The plant treats an average of 32 million gallons of effluent per day.
-Of this total effluent, more than 5 million gallons per day of the reclaimed water is reused (reused water is uses for landscape irrigation of schools, golf courses, parks, nurseries, and greenbelts, and industrial use at local companies for carpet dveing and concrete mixing.
+Table 3 Summary of Impacts (continued) Environmental Setting Environmental Impacts Mitigation Measures and Significant Impacts UTILITY IMPACTS (CONTINUED) • The plant treats an average of 32 million gallons of effluent per day.
+Of this total effluent, more than 5 million gallons per day of the reclaimed water is reused (reused water is uses for landscape irrigation of schools, golf courses, parks, nurseries, and greenbelts, and industrial use at local companies for carpet dyeing and concrete mixing.
 The remainder of the effluent is discharged to the San Gabriel River.
 The Sanitation Districts operate a comprehensive solid waste management system serving the needs of a large portion of Los Angeles County.
 Trash collection for commercial land uses is provided by the other private haulers for disposal into the Commerce Incinerator and into area landfills.
 Waste may also be transferred to either the Mesquite Regional Landfill in Imperial County or to the nearby Puente Hills Transfer Station/Materials Recovery Facility (MRF).
-The Los Angeles County Sanitation District selected the Mesquite Regional Landfill in Imperial County as the new target destination for the County's waste (as an alternative to the closed Puente Hills landfill).
+The Los Angeles County Sanitation District selected the Mesquite Regional Landfill in Imperial County's waste (as an alternative to the closed Puente Hills landfill).
 Cal-Met provides franchise trash collection service to business customers in the City of Commerce.
 Three of the facilities are landfills; the other is a refuse-to-energy facility (i.e., incinerator).
+The proposed retail development, like all other development in Commerce, will be required to adhere to City and County ordinances with respect to waste reduction and recycling.
+As a result, no impacts related to State and local statutes governing solid waste are anticipated.
+The proposed new development within the Planning Area is projected to generate 42,939 pounds of solid waste on a daily basis.